Service Trust Agreement

 In June 2015, the ATO issued service trust guidelines.
 This is for allocating profits within professional firms.

-But it was unceremoniously withdrawn in December 2017.
+However, it was unceremoniously withdrawn in December 2017.
 The ATO suspended the application of its old guidelines:

 Assessing the Risk: Allocation of profits within professional firms